dmpe/bachelor/README.md

 Bachelor's Thesis: The Attractiveness Index of Global Economies
 ========

-This repo contains the source code, which I have used for my bachelor's thesis when creating my own composite indicator: [*The Attractiveness Index of Global Economies*](https://dmpe.github.io/PapersAndArticles/).
+This repo contains **the source code**, which I have used for my bachelor's thesis when creating my own composite indicator: [*The Attractiveness Index of Global Economies*](https://dmpe.github.io/PapersAndArticles/).

-My thesis can be download here <https://dmpe.github.io/PapersAndArticles/> and please feel free to contact me if needed.
+My thesis can be read here <https://dmpe.github.io/PapersAndArticles/> and please feel free to contact me if needed.
 Any corrections or suggestions may (and probably even will!) be done.

 My website <https://indestat.wordpress.com/contact-me>.